katrinakalantar/mNGSDiversity/README.md

 ### Taxonomy-Walking Plots

-1. To generate a taxonomy-level-specific version of the genus counts...
+1. Generate a taxonomy-level-specific version of the genus counts

 On Assembler2 (required for database access) run the following